ChemistryGull/SomeDL/README.md

 Run `somedl -h` to get more information for the different configuration options.

 ## WebUI
-Run `somedl web` in your terminal, a browser windows with the SomeDL WebUI will open.
+Run `somedl web` in your terminal, a browser window with the SomeDL WebUI will open.

 # Features
 - Simple usage
 - Download via search query, YouTube URL, YouTube Playlist URL and even entire discographies with YouTube Music channel URLs.
-- Simple installation with pip (And [quick guides](#requirements) for the installation of the dependencies).
+- Simple installation with pip (And [quick guides](https://github.com/ChemistryGull/SomeDL#requirements) for the installation of the dependencies).
 - No login or API tokens required.
 - Complete metadata - way better than just relying on yt-dlp (see [here](#why-should-i-use-somedl-over-yt-dlp) why).
 ```